image357/password/README.md

 It doesn't have any access control and the storage key hides in [plain sight](./cmd/exampleservice/main.go)!

 ### REST
-When you have your REST server running (see above) you can make calls with, e.g., python
+When you have your REST service running (see above) you can make calls with, e.g., python
 ```python
 import requests